W Wailes Wailes and Strang

 A H Wilds

 Amon Henry Wilds (1790-1857) was the son of A Wilds (see immediately above) with whom he worked in Lewes and moved with him to Brighton.
 On occasion he referred to himself as Henry Wilds to avoid confusion with his father.
 C A Busby was his partner from 1823 to 1825 and probably took the lead in their joint work, which was mostly domestic, though outside Sussex they were also responsible for St Mary, Maidenhead, Berkshire (1824-25), which was later altered and then rebuilt in 1962.
 After they parted and following an unedifying lawsuit that involved them both, Wilds was more prominent and worked on several substantial housing and landscaping schemes in Brighton and in Worthing, as well as making plans for an estate in Gravesend, Kent, where he designed the town hall in 1836.
-In 1831 he exhibited at the RA and continued to practise during the 1830s on a reduced scale because of the economic situation.
+In 1831 he exhibited at the RA and continued to practise during the 1830s, though on a reduced scale because of the economic situation.
 He was also involved in work on the sea defences of Brighton and served intermittently as a Town Commissioner.
-In 1837 (PB 1837) and 1851 he was living at 8 Western Terrace, Brighton and by 1855 he was in Shoreham (KD), with his name spelled ‘Wylds’ – his death there is recorded with the more familiar spelling and he was buried in Old Shoreham churchyard.
+In 1837 (PB 1837) and 1851 he was living at 8 Western Terrace, Brighton and by 1855 he had moved to Shoreham (KD), with his name spelled ‘Wylds’.
+However, his death there is recorded with the more familiar spelling and he was buried in Old Shoreham churchyard.

 Source: S Berry: The Georgian Provincial Builder-Architect and Architect – Amon and Amon Henry Wilds of Lewes and Brighton, c1790-1850, SAC 150 (2012) pp163-83